 TXTIME (in μs) is defined in 26.4.2 (TXTIME and PSDU_LENGTH calculation).

+SignalExtension is 0 μs when TXVECTOR parameter NO_SIG_EXTN is true and is aSignalExtension as defined in Table 19-25 (HT PHY characteristics) when TXVECTOR parameter NO_SIG_EXTN is false.

 To TGax editor: P283L51 replace expression under Equation (26-120) with the proposed changes below, whereshould be replaced with